 Knock-kneed, nervous and all dressed up with somewhere to go, this gaggle Fair Haven neighborhood girls of 1965 lined up so their moms could get that classic first-day-of-kindergarten shot.
 And there wasn’t a smile among them.

 Back in the day, it wasn’t the moms who were holding back the tears (OK, maybe a few).
-Wrought with a bit of nausea-laced anticipation, these little girls were waiting for the Godot that was THE ROPE (but more on that tomorrow).
+Wrought with a bit of nausea-laced anticipation, these little girls were waiting for the Godot that was THE ROPE.

 The rope, led by a very official uniform-clad lady, toted kindergarteners to class at what was the Youth Center in Fair Haven, where the police station still stands.
-They walked in single file all the way to school.
+You’ve heard all about it.
+But only a few survived and thrived in Fair Haven to tell the rope tales.
+They were those who walked in single file all the way to school.
+Without a peep.
+No one said anything about tears.

 The pose?
 This was the classic line ’em up and shoot pose.
 It was a necessity back in the day.
-There were no iPhones and easy re-takes.
+And, notice that this is not the typical first day pose these days.
+Back in the day, there were pictures aplenty of neighborhood kids together, along with their non-school-aged siblings straggling in the background.
+There were no iPhones and easy re-takes, either.

 The camera that grabbed this pose was a gigantic Brownie camera with film that needed to be rolled — yes, with a little rollie crank on the side and forever fear of exposing the film to any light.